thoughtspot/thoughtspot.github.io/_data-integrate/dataflow/dataflow-denodo-add.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can add a connection to the Azure Data Lake file system using ThoughtSpot DataFlow.
+You can add a connection to the Denodo database using ThoughtSpot DataFlow.

 Follow these steps:

 {% include content/dataflow/add-database-connection.md %}

-4. After you select the File **Connection type**, the rest of the connection properties appear.
+4. After you select the **Connection type**, the rest of the connection properties appear.

    * [Connection name]({{ site.baseurl }}/data-integrate/dataflow/dataflow-denodo-reference.html#dataflow-denodo-conn-connection-name)<br/>Name your connection.
    * [Connection type]({{ site.baseurl }}/data-integrate/dataflow/dataflow-denodo-reference.html#dataflow-denodo-conn-connection-type)<br/>Choose the Denodo connection type.